chall8908/cli-mastermind/README.md

 semantics.

-Mastermind makes up for the lack of flexibility in its configuration with full flexibility in its planfiles.
+Mastermind makes up for the lack of flexibility in its configuration with full flexibility in its plan files.
 Which brings us to...

 ## Extensibility

-Mastermind is designed from the outset to provide a means of extending its planfile formats through custom `Loader`s.
+Mastermind is designed from the outset to provide a means of extending its plan file formats through custom `Loader`s.
 In fact, Mastermind's own `PlanfileLoader` is the first of such loaders.
 You can specify your own file extensions and provide your own loaders as needed.